ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 .. prompt:: bash $

-   teuthology-kill -r teuthology-2019-12-10_05:00:03-smoke-master-testing-basic-smithi
+   teuthology-kill -p  -r teuthology-2019-12-10_05:00:03-smoke-master-testing-basic-smithi -m smithi -o scheduled_teuthology@teuthology

-Let's call the argument passed to ``-r`` as test ID.
+The argument passed to ``-r`` is run name.
 It can be found easily in the link to the Pulpito page for the tests you triggered.
 For example, for the above test ID, the link is - http://pulpito.front.sepia.ceph.com/teuthology-2019-12-10_05:00:03-smoke-master-testing-basic-smithi/